Anarcroth/dotfiles/README.md

 Vanilla Emacs, forked from [purcell](https://github.com/purcell/emacs.d), [i3-gaps](https://github.com/Airblader/i3), [polybar](https://github.com/jaagr/polybar), and `xterm` with `zsh` + [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) + [powerlevel9k](https://github.com/bhilburn/powerlevel9k).

 Also you can checkout my [todo](http://htmlpreview.github.io/?https://github.com/Anarcroth/dotfiles/blob/master/todo.html) list.
 This way I can open it whenever or wherever I am.
 I try to keep it in sync.

+You might also find some useful things in the `useful_commands.md` file, where I keep references to rarely used, yet very helpful one liners, setup steps, execution patterns, and more!

+My `git` setup isn't the best, but you might find some interesting aliases there.
+Most of the things are generated from the `oh-my-zsh` framework with the `git` plugin tho.